 We will ask for evidence before the school year or term begins to confirm that your child now lives in the area.
 If your child does not attend school on the first day of term, we will remove the offer and allocate the place to a child on the waiting list.
 We will contact you first, before this action is taken to give you the opportunity to explain why there has been a delay in taking up the place and to find out when your child might begin attending.

-If your child is already of statutory school age and you are applying for a school place before the start of a new academic year in September, you will need to complete an in-year transfer application.
+If your child is already of statutory school age, you will need to apply for a school place now by completing an in-year transfer application form.
 Applications for Voluntary Controlled and Community schools are processed by the Local Authority, and applications for Voluntary Aided, Academies and Free Schools are processed directly by the schools.

-If your child is born between the following dates and you are applying for a school place starting in September, please visit Starting School or Moving up to Junior School for more information about how to apply:
+If your child is born between the following dates, you will also need to apply for a school place for September 2023.
+Please visit Starting School or Moving up to Junior School for more information about how to apply:

-If your child is born between the following dates and you are applying for a school place starting in September, please visit Moving up to Secondary, Middle or Upper School for more information about how to apply:
+If your child is born between the following dates, you will also need to apply for a school place for September 2023.
+Please visit Moving up to Secondary, Middle or Upper School for more information about how to apply:

 Entries during the normal admissions are coordinated by the Local Authority and you must submit your application to the School Admissions team.